jessezimm/Environmental_Sustainability/README.md

 # Questions to Answer through Model

-We are going to implement a water quality prediction using machine learning techniques.
+We are going to implement a water quality prediction model using machine learning techniques.
 In this technique, our model will predict that the water is safe to drink or not.

 # Description of Source Data